zype/zype.github.io/api_docs/consumers.md

-consumer[terms] | Boolean field to store if the consumer has agreed to terms and conditions | Boolean consumer[password_token] | The password token to use during password reset workflows | String consumer[remember_token] | The password token to use during remember login workflows | String
+consumer[terms] | Boolean field to store if the consumer has agreed to terms and conditions | Boolean consumer[password_token] | The password token to use during password reset workflows | String consumer[remember_token] | The password token to use during remember login workflows | String consumer[super_watcher] | Boolean field to indicate that a consumer is exempt from content rules | String

 ###Delete a Consumer
 <pre><b>DELETE</b> https://api.zype.com/consumers/[id]